onepwnman/onepwnman.github.io/_posts/2023-10-22-Blockharbor-CTF-Writeup.md

 This means that UDS can be implemented on top of a variety of communication protocols, such as CAN and Ethernet.
 It is typically implemented on top of CAN communication, but DoIP (Diagnostics over Internet Protocol), which is implemented on top of Ethernet, is also becoming popular for controllers that use Ethernet (IVI, ADAS).

 Automotive vendors call Ethernet UDS (DoIP) by different names.
-In the case of Hyundai, it is called Ethdiag, and in the case of BMW, it is called hsfz.
+In the case of **Hyundai**, it is called *Ethdiag*, and in the case of **BMW**, it is called *HSFZ*.
 Of course, each vendor slightly modifies the standard for their own use.

 The following is a list of standard UDS services and what UDS can do.
 For more details, please refer to ISO 14229-1.
 <p align="center">